-Nevada alcohol laws permit adults age 21 and older to buy and drink alcohol at any time throughout the state (except in the "dry" town of Panaca).
-And unlike other states, there are no criminal penalties for public intoxication in Nevada (NRS 258.260).
+Nevada alcohol laws permit adults age 21 and older to buy and drink alcohol at any time throughout the state.
+(Only the "dry" town of Panaca forbids selling alcohol.)
+And unlike other states, Nevada permits public intoxication (NRS 258.260).

-However, it is a Nevada misdemeanor to misuse alcohol in any of the following ways:
+However, it is a misdemeanor to misuse alcohol in any of the following ways:

-- the Nevada crime of driving under the influence (DUI becomes a category B felony in Nevada if someone gets seriously injured)
+- Driving under the influence (DUI becomes a category B felony if someone gets seriously injured)

 In this article, our Las Vegas criminal defense attorneys explain Nevada liquor laws, including: